chandanhpcic/docs/source/manual/settingsmenu.rst

 Settings
 =============

-Besides the configuration options that every component has, OPNsense also contains a lot of general settings that you can tweak.
+Besides the configuration options that every component has, Reticen8 also contains a lot of general settings that you can tweak.
 This page contains an overview of them.

 --------------
 Administration
 --------------

-The settings on this page concerns logging into OPNsense.
+The settings on this page concerns logging into Reticen8.
 The “Secure Shell” settings are described under :doc:`Creating Users & Groups</manual/how-tos/user-local>`.